Horrorspace/currency-converter/README.md

 - THB_API_KEY: THB API key (example - `h0wwdcak3ie8q6mvwkh5apxgd9mrb`);
 - THB_API_URL: THB API URL (example - `https://example.com`);

+## Run in container

+- Run `docker-compose up` to run app in container.

+## Documentation

+- If application runs with environment variable `APP_MODE` set in `development` value, API documentation must be available on `/doc` path.
+Open it in any browser to see API documentation.

 ## Setting up databases

 - Run `yarn db:migrate` to set up indexes and tables in PostgreSQL.
 - Run `yarn db:generate` to generate client code and types for PostgreSQL.

-## Documentation

-- If application runs with environment variable `APP_MODE` set in `development` value, API documentation must be available on `/doc` path.
-Open it in any browser to see API documentation.

 ## Running locally in watch mode